Zomni Logo

 • Interventions: Changes the actual biological and psychological drivers of sleep.

-• Restricts: Limits time in bed to increase sleep efficiency (Sleep Restriction).
+• Restricts: Uses sleep restriction therapy to limit time in bed and increase sleep efficiency.

 • Rewires: Breaks the association between the bed and wakefulness (Stimulus Control).